StiglCZ/engine/readme.md

 - `signal.h` - In native.cc   <br>
 - `socket.h` - In net.cc      <br>
 - `typeof`   - Preety much everywhere :D <br>
+- `sizeof`   - And so is this <br>
 <br>

 ### Optimilization

-Basically, renderer.cc is optimized very well, and its really hard to read it.
-If you're wondering why I didn't use loops in it, and instead written #pragma unrool in front of everyone of them, its because loops are slow.
-And renderer is something that needs to be really really fast, so its best if no if or similiar are even required.
-Everything else is not very very optimized, but I would say its still optimized quite a bit. <br>
+`renderer.cc` - Basically, renderer.cc is optimized very well, and its really hard to read it.
+If you're wondering why I didn't use loops in it, and instead written `#pragma unrool` in front of every loop, its because loops are slow(they take about 4 clock cycles per one iteration).
+And renderer is something that needs to be really really fast, so its best if no loops exist.
+Everything else is not too optimized, but I would say its still optimized quite a bit. <br>
 So if you don't know what you're doing, do not enter renderer.cc.
-It doesn't require to be edited if ported, so no need there etc.
+It doesn't require to be edited if ported, so no need there etc. Thanks! <br>

-Thanks!
+As for the other files, they can for sure be optimized, and if you manage to do so, submit a PR!<br>

 ### Uses for the data stream
 0 - Scene management  <br>